fernandopro/readme/tarokina-pro/README.txt

 == Screenshots ==

 == Installation ==
-Parche de seguridad  2222222
+Es importante actualizar a 1.5.4

 == Frequently Asked Questions ==
 Estas son las preguntas frecuentes

 == Changelog ==

-= 1.5.3 =
+= 1.5.4 =
-* Parche de seguridad RAWWWWWWWWWW
+* Corregido error de sistema

 == Upgrade Notice ==
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.